GoogleCloudPlatform/gcr-cleaner/README.md

   other tags that do not match the given regular expression.
 The regular expressions are parsed according to the [Go regexp package][go-re].

+- `tag_filter_negate` - If specified, will negate the logic of the tag filter match causing the image to be deleted if the tag filter does NOT match.

 - `dry_run` - If set to true, will not delete anything and outputs what would have been deleted.